apoulain22/TutorialDoc/docs/source/index.rst

 Welcome to BROADCAST documentation!
 ===================================

-**BROADCAST** (*multi-Blocks stRuctured high-Order Algorithmically Differentiated Compressible nAvier-stokes Stability Tools*) is a software which discretises the compressible Navier-Stokes equations and then extracts the linearised state derivative operators through Algorithmic Differentiation providing a toolbox for laminar flow dynamics.
+**BROADCAST** (*multi-Blocks stRuctured high-Order Algorithmically Differentiated Compressible nAvier-stokes Stability Tools*) is a software which discretises the compressible Navier-Stokes equations and extracts the linearised state derivative operators through Algorithmic Differentiation providing a toolbox for laminar flow dynamics.

 Developer’s repository link is on `github <https://github.com/OneraHub/Broadcast>`_.